 Why Has the Field of Psychology Not Developed Like the Natural Sciences?

-The present article suggests an answer to the following question: Why is there a wide gap between the scientific development of the natural sciences (particularly physics) and the development of psychology?
+The present article suggests an answer to the following question: Why is there a wide gap between the scientific development of the natural sciences, and physics in particular, and the development of psychology?
 This question regarding what I call the “developmental gap” is connected directly to the general problem of whether psychology can be considered a science like physics.
 If it transpires that psychology has developed in a direction that differs from physics, one may justifiably argue that psychology does not resemble the natural sciences.
 Briefly, the answer to the above developmental-gap question is that while physics has developed successful unified theories (e.g., Newton’s), psychology has failed in this regard.
 What is the explanation for this failure?

-The answer to the latter question is based on the following observation: in physics, the units of measurement (UMs) are expressed in theoretical terms and in observational terms (called “UMs-equivalency”); whereas in psychology the UMs are expressed only in theoretical terms.
+The answer to the latter question is based on the following observation: in physics, the units of measurement (UMs) are expressed in theoretical terms and in observational terms (called “UMs-equivalency”), whereas in psychology the UMs are expressed only in theoretical terms.
 For example, in physics the theoretical term “length” has a real expression.
 That is, the concept of length has an actual procedure of measurement (see a full description below) and devices that use UMs such as millimeter, centimeter, meter, and kilometer.
 In contrast, in psychology, there are no real, empirical UMs for concepts such as love, hate, interest, memory, or intelligence (see a historic discussion on these topics in Michell, 1999).
-These terms are measured in psychology by using ‘operational definitions’, i.e., by specifying the procedures for observing the behavior that relates to the concept under investigation (e.g., Rakover, 1990).
-For example, the intuitive concept of intelligence is defined operationally by the appropriate tests’ scores that are expressed by the IO.
-As can be seen, the operational definition does not fulfil the requirement of UMs-equivalency since a psychological concept can be hinted by many behavioral indexes.
+These terms are measured in psychology by using “operational definitions,” i.e., by specifying the procedures for observing the behavior that relates to the concept under investigation (e.g., Rakover, 1990).
+For example, the intuitive concept of intelligence is defined operationally by the appropriate test scores that are expressed by the IO.
+As can be seen, the operational definition does not fulfil the requirement of UMs-equivalency since a psychological concept can be hinted at by many behavioral indexes.

-Physics and other natural sciences use the International System of Units (SI), based on seven fundamental UMs: meter, kilogram, second, ampere, kelvin, mol, and candela (see SI in references).
+Physics and other natural sciences use the International System of Units (SI), based on seven fundamental UMs: meter, kilogram, second, ampere, kelvin, mol, and candela.
 From these seven basic measures, new terms of measurement are constructed, such as speed, acceleration, energy.
 The theory and practice of physics are based on these measurement units.
 This can be demonstrated in a simple way: it is possible to predict, from Galileo’s law of falling bodies, the distance that a body in free fall will travel as a function of the passage of time.
 This prediction may be confirmed by conducting the appropriate measurements.
 It is clear that what is calculated theoretically can be measured empirically, because the theoretical terms of time and distance are equivalent to these terms in the empirical measurement.
 Nothing like this has yet occurred in psychology.
 No real UMs have yet been found in psychology upon which it would be possible to construct unified theories.

 Furthermore, the solution to the problem of the developmental gap in UMs may also constitute a solution to the problem posed by Eugene Paul Wigner, the Nobel laureate for physics in 1963.
 He pondered how it is possible to understand the enormous success of mathematics in describing and explaining natural phenomena (especially in physics).
 He writes: “The first point is that the enormous usefulness of mathematics in the natural sciences is something bordering on the mysterious and…there is no rational explanation for it” (Wigner, 1960, p.
 2).
 The essentials of the proposal for a solution to the developmental gap and to Wigner’s problem are illustrated in Figure 1.